pjhades/rust/src/doc/rustc/src/command-line-arguments.md

 flag](codegen-options/index.md#extra-filename).
 The files are written to the current directory unless the [`--out-dir` flag](#option-out-dir) is used.
 Each emission type may also specify the output filename with the form `KIND=PATH`, which takes precedence over the `-o` flag.
+Specifying `-o -` or `KIND=-` asks rustc to emit text output types (`asm`, `dep-info`, `llvm-ir` and `mir`) to standard output.
+For binary output types, if the standard output is a tty, this will result in an error unless it is redirected to a file.

 [LLVM bitcode]: https://llvm.org/docs/BitCodeFormat.html
 [LLVM IR]: https://llvm.org/docs/LangRef.html